fgnt/mms_msg/README.md

 ---
 MMS-MSG is a highly modular and flexible framework for the generation of speech mixtures.
-It extends the code-base of the [SMS-WSJ](https://github.com/fgnt/sms_wsj) database for mixture signal generation to be able to generate both meeting-sytle speech mixtures and mixture signals corresponding to classical spech mixture databases.
+It extends the code-base of the [SMS-WSJ](https://github.com/fgnt/sms_wsj) database for mixture signal generation to be able to generate both meeting-style speech mixtures and mixture signals corresponding to classical speech mixture databases.